evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Exterior

-The Fisker Ocean Sport, with dimensions of 4774 mm in length, 1982 mm in width, and 1631 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 12 different paint colors when ordering this model.
+The Fisker Ocean Sport, with dimensions of 4774 mm in length, 1982 mm in width, and 1631 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Fisker Ocean Sport is available in a total of 12 paint colors, including several striking metallic options.
 Additionally, you can choose between 6 wheels with sizes from 20 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).